If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 What’s the difference between cloud and “fixed till” systems?

-But in short, the older systems are not likely to be “cloud-based”, which has a bunch of implications.
+In short, the older POS systems are not likely to be “cloud-based”.
 A “cloud” is just a huge computer owned by a technology company.
-If you store your “data” on the “cloud” rather than on a computer (“server”) you own yourself, it has lots of implications.
+If you store your “data” on the “cloud” rather than on a computer (“server”) you own yourself, there are some key benefits.

 With cloud-based systems: